chocolate-doom/chocolate-doom/README.md

  * Special treatment is now applied to the No Rest for the Living and The Masterlevels expansions - even during network games, demo recording and playback.
 This includes level transitions to the secret maps and back, finale text screens, par times, etc. (thanks Coincident and Keyboard_Doomer for input from the DSDA community).
  * Menu scrolling with the mouse wheel has been improved to be more responsive (by @JNechaevsky).
  * All textures are now always composed, whether they are multi-patched or not.
 Furthermore, two separate composites are created, one for opaque and one for translucent mid-textures on 2S walls.
 Additionally, textures may now be arbitrarily tall.
+ * Freedoom Phase 2 and FreeDM are now explicitly named in the Doom 2 Episode menu.

 **Bug Fixes**